jakebailey/talk-ts-congress-2023/slides.md

 With namespaces, we don't have to write imports, ever! 😅

-- Everything _feels_ local.
+- Everything _feels_ local
-- When we write new code, we don't have to add any new imports.
+- When we write new code, we don't have to add any new imports
-- Moving code from one file to another doesn't require modifying imports.
+- Moving code from one file to another doesn't require modifying imports
-- We can "bundle" our code using only `tsc`'s module references and `prepend` features.
+- We can "bundle" our code using only `tsc`'s module references and `prepend` features

 But...